iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> Brilliant citizen science<br> :date: __2021-03-03 21:08:00__

+> Doesn't work on android 9 now works on 5 and 6, Update ,now works perfectly.
+Only thing is I wish it did it in landscape mode,not automatically switch to portrait<br> :date: __2021-03-03 00:41:04__

+> Supported for 2 years, but as my phone dies, Can't seem to stop it from running without uninstalling.<br> :date: __2021-03-01 11:27:13__

 > It's a nice idea but has a few things that bug me.
 It doesn't always connect to the server, sometimes if I reboot my phone it fixes the issue but I can't usually be bothered.
 It doesn't just auto run when I connect power so I often forget to start it.
 I hope you get to see the papers that are produced from the data you have crunched.<br> :date: __2021-02-21 13:01:58__